-Note 7 - Construction Commitment
+Note 8 - Construction Commitment

-The Bainbridge Island Fire Department has three active construction projects as of December 31, 2016.
-The projects are a remodel to Fire Station 23 and Architectural services for replacement of Station 21 and Station 22.
-At year end the Department's commitments were as follows:
+The Bainbridge Island Fire Department has two active projects as of December 31, 2018.
+The projects include architecture for Station 21 and 22, and replacement of Station 21 and Station 22.
+At year-end the Department's commitments were as follows: